Suspension of ‘Antisemitic’ College Paper Editor Denounced By Student Groups

 YouX’s decision came after Jaghoori wrote an article titled “For Palestine, there is No Ceasefire,” in which she described Israel as “genocidal” and argued that “the solution to achieving peace and bringing forth justice for Palestine is to demand the abolition of Israel.”

-“The decision of the Board is final and concludes all actions and investigations on this matter,” YouX said.

-Australasian Union of Jewish Student (AUJS), an advocacy group, said Jewish students at the university are “relieved” that Jaghoori was disciplined.
+Australasian Union of Jewish Students (AUJS), an advocacy group, said Jewish students at the university are “relieved” that Jaghoori was disciplined.

-“Jewish students can find comfort that their university’s student board stands up to racist and bigoted language,” AUJS Vice President Alissa Foster said.
+“Jewish students can find comfort that their university student board stands up to racist and bigoted language,” AUJS Vice President Alissa Foster said.